-BAE SystemsBAE Systems (United Kingdom) is involved in the US and UK Trident II (D5) strategic weapons system programmes.
-It is also the prime contractor for the US Minuteman III Intercontinental Ballistic Missile (ICBM) system.
-BAE Systems is also part of the joint venture providing medium-range air-to-surface missiles for France.
+BAE SystemsBAE Systems (United Kingdom) is involved in the nuclear weapons programmes of France, the UK and the US.
+It produces key components for Trident II (D5) missiles for the US and UK nuclear arsenals.
+It also produces US Minuteman III Intercontinental Ballistic Missile (ICBM) systems.
+BAE Systems is also part of the MBDA joint venture and provides nuclear armed air-to-surface missiles for France.

 +44 (0) 1252 373232